GPif/blog-source/_drafts/beyond-a-simple-developer.md

 ## Less code is better

+One big pleasure of a developer, is actually to remove a big chunk of smelling code, by a simple set of one line functions, good enough to handle every limit conditions.
+Simple code are easy to test, with a set of simple inputs expecting a simple outputs.

+A big inpiration is [the beautifull code of doom 3](http://fabiensanglard.net/doom3/index.php), the code is simple and clean, even if there is a lot of model to handlei.

 * Easier to maintain
 * Elegant and robust
 * Sign of a good design (sens of code smell)